h5py/h5py/docs/source/guide/group.rst

         creating a dataset; they are ignored for the comparison.

-        If an existing incompatible object (Group or Datatype) already exists with the given name, fails with H5Error.
+        If an existing incompatible object (Group or Datatype) already exists with the given name, fails with ValueError.

     .. method:: copy(source, dest, name=None)